Alaska Ocean Acidification Network

 RECENT NEWS

-UAF’s Alaska Center for Climate Assessment and Policy (ACCAP) will host a webinar to explore ocean acidification in Alaska including what we know about current conditions and species response.
-Speakers: Darcy Dugan (AOOS) and Natalie Monacci (University of Alaska Fairbanks).
+UAF’s Alaska Center for Climate Assessment and Policy (ACCAP) hosted a webinar on Feb 25 to explore ocean acidification in Alaska including what we know about current conditions and species response.
+You can watch the recorded session with speakers Darcy Dugan (AOOS) and Natalie Monacci (University of Alaska Fairbanks).

 read more